Jab tak hai jaan has

 When things didn’t seem our way

-It taught us how to find, in utter darkness
+It taught us how to find, in utter

 That single hope ray